Card Skimming - Hardware or Software?

 EMV or Chip and PIN - Effective up to a Point

 Where implemented - which of course, excludes the US at present - EMV technology (supporting 'Chip and PIN' authorizations) has resulted in big reductions in 'cardholder-present' fraud.
 A card skimmer would need not just the card details but the added encryption PIN (Personal Identity Number) to unlock it.
-Embedded card skimming technology can grab the PIN as it is entered too, and hence the emphasis on requiring only approved PIN entry devices that have anti-tampering measures in-built.
+Embedded card-skimming technology can grab the PIN as it is entered too, and hence the emphasis on requiring only approved PIN entry devices that have anti-tampering measures in-built.
 Alternatively, just use a video camera to record the user entering the PIN and write it down!

-By definition, the EMV chip security and PIN entry requirement is only effective for face-to-face transactions where a PED (PIN Entry Device) is used.
+By definition, the EMV chip security and PIN entry requirement are only effective for face-to-face transactions where a PED (PIN Entry Device) is used.
 As a consequence, 'card not present' fraud is still increasing rapidly all over the world, proving that card skimming remains a potentially lucrative crime.

 In a global market, easily accessible via the internet, software card skimming is a numbers game.
 It is also one that relies on a constantly renewing stream of card numbers since card fraud detection capabilities improve both at the acquiring banks and card brands themselves.